 There is a diversity factor over the plant's 24 hour/7day

 per week operating cycle that may make predictable peak energies available:

 (Above) A ThorCon dual reactor installation is good for 250 +

 250 megaWatts maximum.
 Not all that big when you consider the heat load

 chemical water splitting and energy needed to control catalytic hydrocarbon molecule

 joining.
 Fortunately, both hydrogen and oxygen can be stored for later use.

-Looks like making biosynfuels will be a night job for the
+Looks like making Biofuels might be a night job for the

 Greenway Technologies Inc. and